 Machinist's Mates should have clear speech, physical stamina, manual dexterity and the ability to work with others as a team.
 They should know how to use common hand and power tools and enjoy working with mechanical devices.
 Other helpful characteristics are resourcefulness and an interest in learning new ideas and skills.

 Normal hearing is required.
 Normal color perception is not required.
 Members of the MM rating are not required to be citizens of the United States unless a submarine volunteer.

 Machinist's mates work within the hull of a ship in fire rooms, boiler rooms, engine rooms or shops.
 These locations are sometimes hot and noisy.
 MMs may be required to perform some heavy physical work.
 They must be able to work closely with others and, in some cases, with limited supervision.
-MM ASVAB Test score requirements.
+MM ASVAB Test score requirement.

-The American Council on Education recommends that semester- hour credits be awarded in the vocational certificate or lower-division bachelor's/associate's degree categories for courses taken in this rating on machinery maintenance, blueprint reading, air conditioning and refrigeration.
+The American Council on Education recommends that semester- hour credits be awarded in the vocational certificate or lower-division bachelor's/associates degree categories for courses taken in this rating on machinery maintenance, blueprint reading, air conditioning and refrigeration.